 Big news: Gen Edgers (born after 1995) are turning 18 this year.
 So, quite expectedly, that means this generation of teens and their parents (mostly Gen Xers) are talking seriously about the value of an expensive college education.

-Boomer parents told their Millennial children that the path to a secure future and making a difference on the world could only be found through higher education.
-So, Millennials flocked to degree granting institutions.
-According to the National Center for Education Statistics, enrollment increased 37 percent in these institutions between 2000 and 2010 from 15.3 million students to 21 million.
+Boomer parents told their Millennial children that the path to a secure future and making a difference in the world could only be found through higher education.
+So, Millennials flocked to degree-granting institutions.
+According to the National Center for Education Statistics, enrollment increased 37% in these institutions between 2000 and 2010 from 15.3 million students to 21 million.
 A generation taught to chase their dreams and leave their stamp on the world around them acted on that inclination by joining academia.